McLonberg/elpriserdk-app/README.md

 - `GET /tomorrow`
   - Returns tomorrow's hourly electricity prices and their categories (if available).

+- `GET /fetch-data`
+  - Returns tomorrow's data file contents (if available) with cost and category for each hour.
+Does not fetch from the API, only reads the local file.

 - `GET /data`
   - Returns a sorted list of all date files in the responses folder.